mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ### Supported preemption modes

-Preemption mode has three values:
+Preemption mode has these values:
-- Allow: The function pod can run on a spot node if one is available.
+- allow: The function pod can run on a spot node if one is available.
-- Constrain: The function pod only runs on spot nodes, and does not run if none is available.
+- constrain: The function pod only runs on spot nodes, and does not run if none is available.
-- Prevent: Default.
+- prevent: Default.
 The function pod cannot run on a spot node.
+- none: No preemptible configuration is applied to the function

-To change the default function preemption mode, it is required to override mlrun the api configuration (and specifically "MLRUN_FUNCTION_DEFAULTS__PREENPTION_MODE" envvar to either one of the above modes).
+To change the default function preemption mode, it is required to override the api configuration (and specifically "MLRUN_FUNCTION_DEFAULTS__PREEMPTION_MODE" envvar to either one of the above modes).

 ### SDK configuration

-Configure preemption mode by adding the `with_preemption_mode` parameter in your Jupyter notebook, and specifying a mode from the list of values above. <br>
+Configure preemption mode by adding the {py:meth}`~mlrun.runtimes.KubeResource.with_preemption_mode` parameter in your Jupyter notebook,  specifying a mode from the list of values above. <br>
 This example illustrates a function that cannot be scheduled on preemptible nodes:

 ```
-# Only run on non-spot instances
-fn.with_node_selection(node_selector={"app.iguazio.com/lifecycle" : "non-preemptible"})
+# Can be scheduled on a preemptible (spot) node
+fn. with_preemption_mode("allow")
 ```

 And another function that can only be scheduled on preemptible noodes:

 ```
 import mlrun